Ride-The-Lightning/c-lightning-REST/README.md

 ### <a name="exec"></a>Execute Server
 You can choose from the below options to run the API server
 #### Option 1: Run as c-lightning plugin
-Pass arguments when launching lightningd -
+Pass arguments when launching lightningd:
 `$ lightningd --plugin=PATH_TO_PLUGIN [--rest-port=N] [--rest-protocol=http|https] [--rest-execmode=MODE]`

-E.g. `lightningd --plugin=/Users/<user>/c-lightning-REST/plugin.js --rest-port=3003`
+E.g. `$ lightningd --plugin=/Users/<user>/c-lightning-REST/plugin.js --rest-port=3003`

 OR